spryker/spryker-docs/docs/paas-plus/dev/troubleshooting/transportexception-cannot-move-pack.md

 ---
 title: "TransportException: Cannot move pack"
-description: How to solve the problem trying to connect the repository to Spryker Code Upgrader project
+description: How to solve the problem of cannot move pack while trying to connect the repository to the Spryker Code Upgrader project
 template: concept-topic-template
 ---